aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 16. The swagger UI is available at `http://localhost:8080/docs`

 17. Try some of the functions.
-You find the swagger UI page sends an HTTP request to the service via the REST API, and gets some canned data back.
+You find the **swagger UI** page sends an HTTP request to the **service via the REST API**, and gets some canned data back.

 18. Once you're at this point, you can check in your changes.

 ## Deploy to Heroku

-While we're here, it's a good idea to explore deployment to Heroku; the app has only just been generated, so there's nothing there to confuse if something goes wrong.
+While we're here, it's a good idea to explore **deployment to Heroku**; the app has only just been generated, so there's nothing there to confuse if something goes wrong.

 Heroku is a fantastic resource - but there are a couple of things we need to do to the app to make it play nicely:

-1. Configure the app to listen on the HTTP port which Heroku gives it.
+1. Configure the app to listen on the **HTTP port** which Heroku gives it.
-2. Configure the Swagger UI to make calls to the deployed REST interface, not localhost.
+2. Configure the **Swagger UI to make calls to the deployed REST interface**, not localhost.

 ### Ports

-Heroku is a gigantic container service, running millions of services in a virtualised environment.
+Heroku is a **gigantic container service**, running millions of services in a virtualised environment.
 To do this, it  gives each app an automatic domain name, <yourappname>.herokuapp.com, and a `port` and routes all incoming traffic to your app, via that.

 If it wants to get this traffic, our service must listen on that port.